 The purpose of a SEPA initiative was to make cross-border payments within the EU similar to domestic ones.
 Thanks to this, the payments are more frictionless within the SEPA zone.

-Another benefit is that SEPA service fees are lower than SWIFT ones.
-In Genome incoming and outgoing SEPA transfers are 1 EUR only.
+Another benefit is that SEPA service fees are lower compared to other options, such as SWIFT.
+In Genome, incoming and outgoing SEPA transfers are 1 EUR only.
 See detailed pricing here.

-Where international SWIFT transfers take 1 to 3 days to complete, SEPA payments are executed within 4 hours (clearing times for SEPA transfers).
+SEPA payments are executed within 4 hours (clearing times for SEPA transfers), while other transfer options can take 3 to 4 business days to reach the beneficiary.
 You can schedule and plan your transfers accordingly.

 Send transfers online with Genome!
-All you need is to know the person’s full name, IBAN, and SWIFT code.
+All you need is to know the person’s full name, IBAN, and BIC.
 You can track all the outgoing and incoming payments via the app or the web version.

 Enter the name of a beneficiary